Porcelain vs. Composite Veneers: Lifespan & Cost Compared

 Porcelain Veneers

-Porcelain veneers typically last 10 to 15 years, and with excellent care, some people get 20 years or more out of them.
+Porcelain veneers typically last 10 to 15 years [Cleveland Clinic], and with excellent care, many last toward the upper end of that range and beyond.
 The material itself is incredibly durable and resists staining far better than composite resin.
 It holds its shine and color over time, which means your smile looks just as good years down the road as it did the day you got them.

 The key to longevity?
 Proper placement by a skilled cosmetic dentist and taking care of your oral health.
 How long porcelain veneers last really comes down to how well they're bonded and how you treat them.